stanpak/auditking/README.md

 - **No need to modify the core business data structures**
 - The **audit database can be separate** from the business data
 - The **retention can be added and managed separately** from the business data retention.
+- **Selective object recording** can be done through the configuration.

+    That means no code changes are required to include or exclude any objects from the audit trail recording.

+- We can store **whole values of objects** before and after the change or just the **difference**.

 ## Design